Working with both sides

 Noticing

 The first step is noticing them.
 When working with a small group, the quiet folks are easy to spot.
 A good facilitator will gently check to see if they have something to say, and bring them into the work if they’re willing.
 With large groups noticing the quiet folks is hard, because, obviously, they’re not drawing attention.
-If you, as facilitator, are concentrating on the people who are contributing and interacting — an important piece of your job — it’s easy to overlook those who aren’t.
+If you, as a facilitator, are concentrating on the people who are contributing and interacting — an important piece of your job — it’s easy to overlook those who aren’t.

 How can we avoid missing the quiet folks in large groups?
 By making time for you to notice them!
 Luckily, this is typically part of good meeting design — it’s not something that you need to awkwardly or artificially introduce.
 Good large group work includes short breakouts, where impromptu small groups meet, think, discuss, and share.
 While these activities are going on, it’s fairly easy for a facilitator to roam the room and pick up on disengaged attendees.
 (Unfortunately, this is much harder to do online, as I mentioned in last week’s post.)